glouppe/info8002-large-scale-data-systems/lecture5.md

 - When the current epoch ep-decides a value, the process also decides this value for consensus.
 - The process continue to participate in the consensus to help other processes decide.

-Leader-driven consensus is a modular formulation  of the **Paxos** consensus algorithm.

 ---

 class: middle